top of page

 I feel alone, and gives me strength when I have nothing to offer.
 He celebrates every

 small victory and scatters tiny treasures throughout my journey.
-What a sweet Savior
+What a sweet, sweet Savior we serve.

-When I reflect on the powerful words of John 5:24, John is telling us that we’ve already
+When I reflect on the powerful words of John 5:24, John is tells us that we’ve already

-We should never feel our stories don’t matter.
-It matters to the God who saved us, the angels who rejoice, and those who encourage us along the way.
-May we be bold
+Never feel your story doesn’t matter.
+It matters to the God, to the angels who rejoice, and those who encourage you along the way.
+Be bold enough to share your Jesus journey, it just might change someone's life.

 Points to Ponder